subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid.md

     }
   })
 ```
-Be aware that this operation will not increase the amount of data retrieved from Subsquid Network, since previously such coalescence was done under the hood and all fields were retrieved by the processor anyway.
+Be aware that this operation will not increase the amount of data retrieved from SQD Network, since previously such coalescence was done under the hood and all fields were retrieved by the processor anyway.
 In fact, the amount of data should decrease due to a more efficient transfer mechanism employed by ArrowSquid.

 See the [Field selection](/sdk/reference/processors/evm-batch/field-selection) page for full documentation on field selectors.